 - No practice is permitted before the final round each day if both players have already played in a game that day.

-- Limited food will be available for purchase at lunch time on Saturday and Sunday.
+- Cafe style food will be available for purchase at lunch time on Saturday and Sunday.